Quantcast

 Print Friendly and PDF

-If you heard an “80% chance of rain,” would you assume that this meant that you had an 80% chance of getting rained on?
+When the local weather station (or your weather app) says that there is an “80% chance of rain,” do you assume that this means you have an 80% chance of getting rained on?
 Not true.
 Bob Berman explains what a “chance of rain” really means!

 If you’re a sky watcher like yours truly, the first step in observing the sky is having decent weather.
 We probably all check the forecast from time to time.
 But relatively few of us know how to make sense of it.

 The answer?
-An “80% chance of rain” means that there is an 80% chance that rain will fall somewhere within the forecasted area.
-Rain refers to 0.01 inch or more.
+An “80% chance of rain” means an 80% chance that rain will fall somewhere within the forecasted area.
+Rain refers to 0.01 inch or more

 Confused?
 If you want to understand this further, read on.